pharshithaa/document-processing-system/README.md

 9. **Frontend renders Markdown output** as readable HTML along with metadata.
 10. **Terminate WebSocket Connection** after processing is complete.
-11. **User can ask custom questions** about the document's content -Backend sends the user query along with document content to Gemini.
+11. **User can ask custom questions** about the document's content
-        -LLM processes and responds with a grounded answer.
-        -Frontend displays the answer to the user.

 ---
 ##  UI Preview